For Colleges

 Partner With Us

-The Wily Network seeks to partner with public and private four-year residential colleges and universities in the greater Boston area to provide a support system for students navigating college independently.
+The Wily Network seeks to partner with public and private four-year residential colleges and universities in the Greater Boston area to provide a support system for students navigating college independently.
 Our arrangements with partner colleges reflect a mutual commitment to student success.

-Every college is different, and the Wily Network crafts individualized agreements with each Partner Institution based on the school’s needs, goals, and resources.
+Every college is different, and The Wily Network crafts individualized agreements with each Partner Institution based on the school’s needs, goals, and resources.

-Identify potential Wily Scholars
+Partner Institutions Identify prospective Wily Scholars

 The students we work with are typically not inclined to identify themselves or reach out for help, which makes it difficult for schools to recognize how many students on their campus fit the Wily profile.
 The Wily team will assist each institution in identifying potential Wily Scholars.

-Welcome the Wily Network Coach onto your campus
+The Wily Network Coach on your campus

-The Wily Scholars at your school will share a clinical coach(es), who will provide them with a level of day-to-day support beyond what existing campus resources can offer, while also helping them access and navigate the resources available to them on campus.
+The Wily Scholars at your school will share a clinical coach, or coaches, who will provide them with a level of day-to-day support beyond what existing campus resources can offer, while also helping them access and navigate the resources available to them on campus.
 Partner schools provide coaches with a place to work on campus, access to campus internet, and a liaison to serve as a point person for referrals and communications.
 Liaisons also convene key college personnel to introduce Wily to the broader campus community.

 Other ways to partner with Wily